AdobeDocs/experience-manager-cloud-service.en/help/commerce-cloud/customizing/customize-cif-components.md

    }
    ```

-   In the above method the `productRetriever` is used to fetch the product and the `getAsInteger()` method is used to get the value of the `eco_friendly` attribute.
-Based on the GraphQL queries we ran earlier we know that the expected value when the `eco_friendly` attribute is set to "**Yes**" is actually an integer of **1**.
+   In the above method, the `productRetriever` is used to fetch the product and the `getAsInteger()` method is used to get the value of the `eco_friendly` attribute.
+Based on the GraphQL queries you ran earlier, you know that the expected value when the `eco_friendly` attribute is set to "**Yes**" is actually an integer of **1**.

-   Now that the Sling Model has been updated, the Component markup needs to be updated to actually display an indicator of **Eco Friendly** based on the Sling Model.
+   Now that the Sling Model has been updated, the Component markup must be updated to actually display an indicator of **Eco Friendly** based on the Sling Model.

 ## Customizing the Markup of the Product Teaser {#customize-markup-product-teaser}

 A common extension of AEM components is to modify the markup generated by the component.
-This is done by overriding the [HTL script](https://experienceleague.adobe.com/docs/experience-manager-htl/using/overview.html) that the component uses to render its markup.
-HTML Template Language (HTL), is a lightweight templating language that AEM components use to dynamically render markup based on authored content, allowing the components to be re-used.
-The Product Teaser, for example, can be re-used over and over again to display different products.
+This editing is done by overriding the [HTL script](https://experienceleague.adobe.com/docs/experience-manager-htl/content/overview.html) that the component uses to render its markup.
+HTML Template Language (HTL), is a lightweight templating language that AEM components use to dynamically render markup based on authored content, allowing the components to be reused.
+The Product Teaser, for example, can be reused over and over again to display different products.

-In our case we want to render a banner on top of the teaser to indicate that the product is "Eco Friendly" based on a custom attribute.
-The design pattern for [customizing the markup](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html#customizing-the-markup) of a component is actually standard for all AEM Components, not just for the AEM CIF Core Components.
+In this case, you want to render a banner on top of the teaser to indicate that the product is "Eco Friendly" based on a custom attribute.
+The design pattern for [customizing the markup](https://experienceleague.adobe.com/docs/experience-manager-core-components/using/developing/customizing.html#customizing-the-markup) of a component is standard for all AEM Components, not just for the AEM CIF Core Components.

 >[!NOTE]
 >
-> If you customize a component using the CIF product & category pickers like this Product Teaser or the CIF page component make sure you include the required `cif.shell.picker` clientlib for the component dialogs.
+> If you customize a component using the CIF product and category pickers, like this Product Teaser or the CIF page component, make sure you include the required `cif.shell.picker` clientlib for the component dialogs.
 See [Usage of CIF product & category picker](use-cif-pickers.md) for details.

 1. In the IDE, navigate and expand the `ui.apps` module and expand the folder hierarchy to: `ui.apps/src/main/content/jcr_root/apps/venia/components/commerce/productteaser` and inspect the `.content.xml` file.